 Check your credit report regularly – Make sure all the information is accurate.
 If you spot any errors, get them corrected as soon as possible.

-Things like registering to vote can also be an easy way to boost your score.
+Things like registering to vote could also be an easy way to help boost your score.
 Head to our guide on how to boost your credit score for all our expert tips on this topic.

 Other factors lenders look at

 It’s not just about having a good credit score for car finance, so try not to worry if yours needs some work.
-When looking at your loan application, lenders consider various factors besides credit scores too, which may include:
+When looking at your loan application, lenders may consider various factors besides credit scores too, which could include:

 Income and debt-to-income ratio – Lenders want to know that you can afford your monthly payments.
 They’ll look at how much you earn and compare it to how much debt you already have.
 If most of your income is regularly going towards existing credit, it might affect your chances.